trackme518/NDI_processing/README.md

 as `PImage` video and audio buffers, and anything you draw in a sketch can be transmitted as an NDI source.

-This project is a fork of [Devolay](https://github.com/WalkerKnapp/devolay) by Walker Knapp (originally Apache-2.0 licensed) and carries over its substantial original source; upstream copyright is retained by its author.
-The fork's additions and modifications are licensed under GPL-3.0 (see [LICENSE](LICENSE)), which is compatible with the original Apache-2.0 grant.
+This project is based on [Devolay](https://github.com/WalkerKnapp/devolay) by Walker Knapp (originally Apache-2.0 licensed) and carries over its substantial original source; upstream copyright is retained by its author.
+This library additions and modifications are licensed under GPL-3.0 (see [LICENSE](LICENSE)), which is compatible with the original Apache-2.0 grant.

 **Library info**